Incident Management

 The incident report can also include photos to help provide better context on the type and severity of the incident.

-Incidents that result in property damage should be reported to insurers in a timely manner in order to avoid delays or possible rejection of claims due to late reporting.
+Incidents that result in property damage should be reported to insurers promptly to avoid delays or possible rejection of claims due to late reporting.

 When to contact OSHA?

-Timeliness of incident reporting is essential as OSHA requires all employers to report an incident within 8 hours if it resulted in employee fatality or within 24 hours if an employee got severely injured.
-Severely injured meaning in-patient hospitalization, amputation, or eye loss.
+OSHA requires all employers to report an incident within 8 hours if it resulted in employee fatality or within 24 hours if an employee got severely injured.
+Severely injured means in-patient hospitalization, amputation, or eye loss.

 Step 2: Corrective Action